About the Jafuta Foundation in Zimbabwe

 Education Director: Courtney Connolly

-Creative Projects Consultant: Christie Sabag
+Creative Projects: Christie Sabag